In workaholic Japan, 'job leaving agents' help people escape the awkwardness of quitting | Education

 Conformist “workaholic” pressures in Japanese culture are painfully heavy.
 Workers don't want to be seen as troublemakers, are reluctant to question authority and may be afraid to speak up.
 They may fear harassment after they quit.
 Some worry about the opinions of their families or friends.
 Although most of Guardian's clients prefer to be anonymous, a young man who goes by the online name of Twichan sought help after he was criticized for his sales performance and became so depressed he thought about killing himself.
 With Guardian's help he was able to quit in 45 minutes.
 Taku Yamazaki, who went to a different taishoku daiko, said his former employer was a subsidiary of a major IT vendor and he knew his departure would be complicated and time-consuming because he was doing well there.
 “I felt a certain amount of gratitude toward the place I was leaving, but I wanted to switch gears mentally and move forward as soon as possible,” he said.
 When people fill out taishoku daiko online forms, an automated reply comes within minutes, with a more personal reply promised within one working day.
 Lawyer Akiko Ozawa, whose law firm advises job-leavers although usually it represents companies, acknowledged it may be hard to believe people can't just pick up and leave.

-"But switching jobs is a major challenge in Japan that requires tremendous courage," said Ozawa, who has written a book on taishoku daiko.
+“But switching jobs is a major challenge in Japan that requires tremendous courage,” said Ozawa, who has written a book on taishoku daiko.
 Given the shortage of workers in Japan, finding and training replacements is tough and bosses sometimes erupt in outrage when someone resigns.
-"As long as this Japanese mindset exists, the need for my job isn't going away," said Ozawa, who charges 65,000 yen ($450) for her service.
-"If you are so unhappy that you're starting to feel ill, then you should make that choice to take control over your own life."
-Another quitting service, Albatross, offers a "MoMuri," or ''can't stand it anymore'' service, charges a 22,000 yen ($150) fee for full-time workers, and a bargain 12,000 yen ($80) fee for part-time workers.
+“As long as this Japanese mindset exists, the need for my job isn't going away,” said Ozawa, who charges 65,000 yen (USD 450) for her service.
+“If you are so unhappy that you're starting to feel ill, then you should make that choice to take control over your own life.”
+Another quitting service, Albatross, offers a “MoMuri,” or ''can't stand it anymore'' service, charges a 22,000 yen (USD 150) fee for full-time workers, and a bargain 12,000 yen (USD 80) fee for part-time workers.
 Workplace problems have existed all along, but people now realize they can get help online, said its founder, Shinji Tanimoto.

 “They tell us they couldn't sleep at all before, but they can finally sleep all they want,” he said of MoMuri's customers.
 “Users thank us all the time.
 Some cry tears of joy.”
 One person wanted to quit working at a pet salon where workers were secretly kicking the animals.
 Another wanted to quit job in a dental office where the staff weren't using new gloves for each patient.